-Muscle tears and strains are injuries we often see and treat at Our Chiro Chiropractor Brisbane.
-Sometimes when you push yourself a little too hard playing sport you may feel the pain and discomfort of a muscle tear or strain.
+Muscle strain injuries and tears are often seen and treated at Our Chiro Chiropractor Brisbane.
+Sometimes when you push yourself a little too hard doing contact sports or physical activity you may feel the pain and discomfort of an injured muscle, tear or strain.

 What are muscle tears and strains?

-Muscles are made up of muscle fibers.
+Muscles are made up of muscle fibres giving a range of motion.
 A tear or strain occurs when the muscle is stretched beyond its limit or made to work too hard or too fast.
-In most cases, only a few groups of fibers will be affected, and the muscle will still function.
+In most cases, only a few groups of fibers will be affected in the injured area, and the muscle will still function.
 However, in severe cases all the fibers will tear and the muscle will no longer function.

 There are three grades of muscle strain:

 - Grade 1 – mild strain.
 Only a few fibres are stretched or torn.
 The area is tender and painful but retains normal strength and responds well to proper treatment.

 - Grade 2 – moderate strain.
 A greater number of fibres are affected.
 Pain is more intense, strength has been lost and there may be swelling and pain or bruising.
 Again, this strain responds well to treatment.